+Summary for Q2

+7/8 companies support the proposal in Q2.

+Regarding to ZTE’s comment on why not to introduce the new indicator under the cell group level, rapporteur’s understanding is that RAN4 has no agreement on whether all the PCell and SCells in one cell group should share the same configuration for measurement enhancement.
+So for safe, it would be better to follow the R16 way to introduce it still under highSpeedConfig, as cell level.

+(7/8)Proposal 2: Reuse highSpeedMeasFlag-r16 to apply CA measurement enhancement for SpCell, and a new IE highSpeedMeasCA-Scell-r17 is introduced in HighSpeedConfig to apply CA measurement for SCell.

 In [2], Huawei proposed that, for SCells within the same serving cell group, the RRM enhancement should be enabled or disabled simultaneously, i.e., it is not allowed to enable some SCells while disable the others within the same cell group.
 Therefore the network should set the same value of highSpeedMeasFlag-r16 for the SCells contained in the same serving cell group.